Harvard–Yale football rivalry: 1957

-November 23 Harvard first year head coach John Yovicsin, recommended by Dick Harlow, brought his team to New Haven with an injured starting quarterback.
-Yale lead 34–0 by halftime, the Harvard Class of 1947 dispatching a telegram to Yovicsin's counterpart, Jordan Olivar, to "Please" take it easy on the Crimson in the second half.
+On November 23, Harvard first year head coach John Yovicsin, recommended by Dick Harlow, brought his team to New Haven with an injured starting quarterback.
+Yale lead 34–0 by halftime; the Harvard Class of 1947 dispatched a telegram to Yovicsin's counterpart, Jordan Olivar, to "Please" take it easy on the Crimson in the second half.
 Yale scored 20 points to complete the scoring.

-Including this contest the Crimson would enjoy a 35–24–1 record versus the Bulldogs over the next six decades under three head coaches, Yovicsin, Restic and Murphy.
-By contrast the Yale program had six coaches during the period, four during Murphy's career at Harvard.
+Including this contest, the Crimson would enjoy a 35–24–1 record versus the Bulldogs over the next six decades under three head coaches, Yovicsin, Restic and Murphy.
+By contrast, the Yale program had six coaches during the period, four during Murphy's career at Harvard.

 1960

-Mike Pyle, future Chicago Bears center and NFL All-Pro, captained an undefeated, untied Yale team to the 1960 Ivy League football title, 14th place on the AP Poll, and a share of the Lambert Trophy after Yale routed Harvard, 39–6, November 19.
-Pyle, who captained the 1963 NFL Championship–winning Bears, lead the last untied and undefeated Yale team since 1923.
+Mike Pyle, future Chicago Bears center and NFL All-Pro, captained an undefeated, untied Yale team to the 1960 Ivy League football title, 14th place on the AP Poll, and a share of the Lambert Trophy after Yale routed Harvard, 39–6, on November 19.
+Pyle, who would captain the 1963 NFL Championship–winning Bears, lead the last untied and undefeated Yale team since 1923.

 Yale's first play from scrimmage netted a 41-yard touchdown run by Ken Wolfe.
 Harvard quarterback Charlie Ravenal turned over a pitchout that John Hutcherson returned 42 yards for a touchdown early in the afternoon.
 Harvard scored with Yale leading, 39–0.

 1963

-The game played November 30, Yale won, 20–6, was postponed from November 23 in mourning for assassinated President of the United States John F. Kennedy, Harvard College, Class of 1940 and Yale University 1962 honorand and commencement speaker.
+The game played November 30, which Yale won, 20–6, was postponed from November 23 in mourning for assassinated president of the United States John F. Kennedy, Harvard College Class of 1940 and Yale University 1962 honor and commencement speaker.
 Arrangements had been made during the week by the Secret Service for Kennedy to attend the contest at Yale after the trip to Dallas.
 Kennedy had earned a JV football letter at Harvard.
-Chuck Mercein lead all running backs with 63 total rushing yards and made 2 of 3 PATs.
+Chuck Mercein lead all running backs with 63 total rushing yards and made two of three PATs.